or-dvir/DxAdapter2.0/dxclick/README.md

 # DxClick
-A module adding regular click (tap) and long-click listeners to your items.
+A module adding for handling item clicks.

-# Usage
+Built-in Features:
+* Regular click (tap) listener.
+* Long-click listener.

+For a complete example please see the sample app.

-## import
+## Import
 //todo coming soon

 ## Your Adapter